 There are no clinical trials in adolescent patients with hidradenitis suppurativa (HS).
-Efficacy of adalimumab for the treatment of adolescent patients from 12 years of age with HS is predicted based on the demonstrated efficacy and exposure-response relationship in adult HS patients and the likelihood that the disease course, pathophysiology, and drug effects are substantially similar to that of adults at the same exposure levels. (see 5.2 PHARMACOKINETIC PROPERTIES).
+Efficacy of adalimumab for the treatment of adolescent patients from 12 years of age with HS is predicted based on the demonstrated efficacy and exposure-response relationship in adult HS patients and the likelihood that the disease course, pathophysiology, and drug effects are substantially similar to that of adults at the same exposure levels.
+The recommended adolescent HS dosing schedule of 40 mg fortnightly is predicted to provide similar efficacy to that observed in adult HS patients receiving the recommended adult dose of 40 mg every week.
+Safety of the recommended adalimumab dose in the adolescent HS population is based on cross-indication safety profile of adalimumab in both adults and paediatric patients at similar or more frequent doses (see section 5.2 Pharmacokinetic properties).